 Additional equipment

-Sleeping bag (for use at the cabins and for emergencies)
+Sleeping bag (for use at the cabins and for emergencies).
+In your Ruck sack

 Camping mat (used to sit on during breaks and emergency situations).
 Seating pads are insufficient